jleben/arrp/README.md

     llc -filetype=obj mm.ll -o mm.o

-This will produce the objec file `mm.o`, which can be linked with the hosting C++ program to test the generated code for matrix multiplication provided in `test/test-matrix-mult.cpp`:
+This will produce the object file `mm.o`, which can be linked with the hosting C++ program to test the generated code for matrix multiplication provided in `test/integration/`:

-    g++ -std=c++11 mm.o test/test-matrix-mult.cpp -o mm
+    g++ -std=c++11 -I. mm.o test-matrix-mult.cpp -o mm

 This will produce the final executable `mm`.
-The executable executes the matrix multiplication function once and than compares the result with equal computation implemented independently in C++, reporting any discrepancy.
+It executes the matrix multiplication function once and than compares the result with equal computation implemented independently in C++, reporting any discrepancy.

-**NOTE:** At present, some language constructs required by the code in the `autocorrelation.in` example file are not yet fully implemented.

-## Filesystem

-- `frontend` - Contains code for the frontend (lexer + parser).
-    - `scanner.l` - Input file for lexer generator flexc++.
-    - `parser.y` - Input file for parser generator bisonc++.
-    - `ast.hpp` - Abstract Syntax Tree (AST) representation.
-    - `ast_printer.hpp` - AST printing.
-    - `environment.*` - Gloal symbolic environment construction and symbolic checking.
-    - `types.hpp` - Type representation.
-    - `type_checker.*` - Type checking and other semantical analysis.
-    - `ir-generator.*` - LLVM IR generation.
-    - `frontend.cpp` - Frontend executable.

-- `examples` - Contains example code in The Language.
-    - `matrix-mult.in` - Multiplication of two sequences of matrices.
-    - `autocorrelation.in` - Autocorrelation of a 1D sequence.
-    - `spectral-flux.in` - Computes "spectral flux" of a sequence of spectrums (results of DFT).

-**NOTE:**

-This project includes output files of the lexer and parser generators.
-The reason is that the functionality of the flexc++ and bisonc++ input files is limited in comparison to the mainstream flex and bison.
-In contrast, part of that functionality may be achieved by modification of *some* files generated by flexc++ and bisonc++ which are only generated the first time (if they don't exist) and otherwise not overridden.
-This is the approach intended and suggested by the authors of flexc++ and bisonc++.

 ## The Language